Read how companies are becoming market intelligent by leveraging the capabilities of Intelligence platforms.

 This sums up the state of Market Intelligence in most companies.
 84% of intelligence is general and distributed through email.
 The intelligence sent out ends up competing with other emails in the recipients’ inbox.
 As Ben Gilad, the co-founder and President of the Academy of Competitive Intelligence puts it, “companies collect competitive intelligence but don’t use it”.

 The culprit here is a lack of curation.
 In simple words, curation is the act of filtering out irrelevant information and sending only the bits that are relevant to the recipient.
 With the advent of Artificial Intelligence and Machine Learning, it has become possible to curate internet-scale information for individual recipients.
-At Contify, we won an award for developing a market intelligence platform that leverages machine learning to deliver personalized intelligence.
+Contify is the winner of the Frost and Sullivan New Product Innovation award for developing a market intelligence platform that leverages machine learning to deliver personalized intelligence.

 It is easier to collect information and create a huge database, but it is difficult to define what is “actionable”.
 The intelligence that doesn’t influence any decisions or actions is just interesting information, sugar-coated as intelligence.
 Unfortunately, such information is flung at executives (as intelligence) in the hope that something will stick.